Marshall Tucker Band Schedule

 Marshall Tucker Band Concert Experience

-tour schedules have garnered the Marshall Tucker Band the respect and praise of critics, and the loyalty of countless dedicated
+have earned the Marshall Tucker Band the respect and praise of critics, and the loyalty of an infinite number of dedicated

-Tucker Band has claimed seven gold and three platinum albums.
-During the '90s, the Marshall Tucker Band scored four
+Marshall Tucker Band has garnered seven gold and three platinum albums.
+During the 90s, the Marshall Tucker Band scored four

 hit singles on Billboard's country chart and one on Billboard's gospel chart.
 Their music has been highlighted on the soundtracks

 of flicks like The Pursuit of D.B.
 Cooper, Shipwrecked, Smokey and the Bandit, Stop Loss, Taking Chance and many others as

 well as many TV shows.
 Now is your chance to see this storied band come to life on stage.
 Pick up your tickets today through

 StubHub so you don't ever have to miss a beat!
-And don't forget that StubHub can also get you in front of the hottest theater productions
+And don't forget that StubHub can also get you in front of the hottest theater